MixBoxLab/2fa-cli/README.md

     ```

 This will compile the project and place the `2fa-cli` executable in your Cargo bin directory (`~/.cargo/bin`).
 Make sure this directory is in your shell's `PATH`.

+### Manual Download

+You can also download pre-built binaries from the [releases page](https://github.com/MixBoxLab/2fa-cli/releases).

 ## Usage